TnTech-ECE/CapstoneStarterRepo/ForSupervisors.md

 #### Project Proposal

 The faculty supervisor provides key feedback (outlined in the grading rubric for the proposal) on the project proposal.
 The faculty supervisor is a stakeholder in the project with expectations that the project will be completely designed to a third party buildable state within the time given.
 It is important to encourage the students to adjust the scope to be feasible, interesting to them as a team, and meet the "customer" expectations.
+Further, it is important to suggest ideas, methods, technologies, considerations (like potential unintentional consequences, legal, or ethical concerns) based on the supervisor's experience.

 #### Detail Design and Signoff